mebeim/aoc/2020/README.md

 print('Part 1:', winner_score)
 ```

+Note: we're passing a `.copy()` here just because we'll need to re-use the same
+decks for part 2.

 ### Part 2

 Now the rules change, and the game becomes *recursive*.
 Oh no, we'll need to